Betti numbers of Stanley-Reisner rings determine hierarchical Markov degrees: Unpredictable moves and open problems

+Considering Example~\ref{ex:alex-dual-of-5-path} and Corollary~\ref{cor:markov-linear-res}, we pose a natural question: \begin{problem} Among those complexes with linear resolutions over every field, which have a Markov basis concentrated in a single degree?
+In particular, are there any necessary or sufficient conditions on the Betti numbers (equivalently, on the $f$-vector of $\Delta$) to have a Markov basis in a single degree? \end{problem} In the special case where $\Delta$ is a graph, the answer to Problem~\ref{problem1} is known: for connected graphs, $M(\Delta)$ has a quadratic Markov basis if and only if $\Delta$ is a tree, which is true if and only if $I_\Delta$ has linear minimal free resolution, or if and only if $f(\Delta)=(1,n,n-1)$.
+As Example~\ref{ex:alex-dual-of-5-path} shows, this fails for higher dimensions.

+The construction behind our main Theorem does produce all the quadratic moves for all complexes.
+However, we do not know if restricting {the family of complexes} will allow this procedure to produce all moves in other degrees: \begin{problem} Are there any complexes where the Markov moves we construct give all the moves of that degree? \end{problem} In fact, if the family of complexes is restricted, it would be interesting to see if there is a similar but more tailored construction which will produce more Markov moves then we do at the moment.

+The reader will note that our proof only looks at the first terms in each row of the Betti diagram of $I_\Delta$.
+It is natural to expect that more can be said about the toric ideal $I_M$ if one considers the rest of the Betti diagram.
+In particular, we may ask the following: \begin{problem} Since we have seen that the regularity of $I_\Delta$ predicts something about the generators of $I_M$, what can be said about the projective dimension?
+For example, does the length of each row in the Betti diagram of the Stanley-Reisner ideal predict the \emph{number} of toric Markov moves of the degree predicted by that non-zero row? \end{problem}

+A different way to think about the proof of the main Theorem~\ref{thm:main} is that we are, essentially, linking the complex $\Delta$ repeatedly.
+This, in turn, gives a series of filtrations, through which we trace the Markov moves by tracing the inclusion maps.
+We have not tried to obtain different kinds of Markov moves using different filtrations.
+To that end, we propose the following problem: \begin{problem} Can additional information on the (generators of) the ideal $I_M$ be captured by examining the homology of various filtrations of $\Delta$? \end{problem}

+The method of the proof for Theorem~\ref{thm:main} does work for all models, but provides best results for binary models only.
+It is not unreasonable to ask for a better bound for non-binary models.
+For example: \begin{problem} How can one obtain a better bound for models whose vertices have more then $2$ states?
+In particular, is there a way to change the grading on $I_\Delta$ so as to mimic the proof of Theorem~\ref{thm:main}, but provide more information about the Markov degrees? \end{problem}

+Interestingly, the Betti-row bound from Theorem~\ref{thm:main}, combined with the generalized toric fiber product construction, gives evidence in support of Conjecture 6.6 of \cite{sethAlexThomas}, which proposes that the degrees of the Markov moves for the binary model on a triangulation of an $n$-dimensional sphere are at most $2^{n+1}$.

-We conclude this note by a computational answer to a natural question motivated by Examples \ref{ex:2}, \ref{ex:3}, and Remark \ref{rmk:tragedy}: how much do the predictions using the constructions above differ from the actual Markov bases?
+We conclude this note by a computational answer to a natural question motivated by Example~\ref{ex:2} and Remark \ref{rmk:tragedy}: how much do the predictions offered by Theorem~\ref{thm:main} differ from the actual Markov bases.